-Bose QuietComfort Ultra Earbuds (2nd Gen) vs QC Ultra Earbuds (1st Gen): what's different?
+Bose QuietComfort Ultra Earbuds (2nd Gen) vs QC Ultra Earbuds (1st Gen): which noise-cancelling buds are better?

-A new pair of Bose noise-cancelling wireless earbuds is always big news, especially when they're the follow-up to the best noise-cancelling earbuds around, the five-star QuietComfort Ultra Earbuds (now 1st Gen).
+A new pair of Bose noise-cancelling wireless earbuds is always big news, especially when they're the follow-up to the best noise-cancelling earbuds around, the five-star QuietComfort Ultra Earbuds (now known as the 1st Gen).

 Bose's new flagship – the QuietComfort Ultra Earbuds (2nd Gen) – may sound like a refresh rather than an entirely new model, but there are plenty of reasons to stay excited for the new premium buds.